 Welcome to the Cedar Hill Genealogy Society web site.
 We are a growing group of genealogists and family historians organized to help each other and our guests discover their family’s heritage.
 We meet monthly in the Cedar Hill Library, 225 Cedar Street, Cedar Hill, TX Admission is always free.
-Our meetings begin at 6:30 PM with a social half-hour with snacks and our program about some aspect of family history research starts at 7:00 PM.
+Our meetings begin at 6:30 PM for a half-hour with snacks and socializing.
+Our program about family history research starts at 7:00 PM.

 Check out our BLOG page for articles from your fellow genealogists who describe how they solved a research problem.
 Click on the “Follow” icon at the lower right of your screen and we’ll send you an email when ever we add a new post.

-Our March Meeting will be Thursday the 14th.
+Our March Program will be Thursday the 12th

 The process and techniques used for researching any ethnic group’s family history are much the same.
 You will, however, find challenges and roadblocks that are more common when researching African American Ancestry.
 Mr McCarty will present tips, tools, guidelines to overcome these challenges.
 He will use them to demonstrate the success he had using them.